Updated On: by

 With individually-purchased short-term disability insurance, you’ll have to go through underwriting.
 Probably no big deal.
 But, the premium costs for short-term disability insurance can be as high as the moon.
 Moreover, individually-purchased short-term disability insurance does not cover maternity leave for women.
 Well, there is one that potentially does, but we feel its costs outweigh the benefits.

 If you are self-employed (with at least 1 employee) or work for a company that doesn’t offer short-term disability insurance, and want it, contact us.
 We work with a very affordable plan that offers maternity benefits for women.
 It is, in our opinion, an economical solution.
-However, h
+However, having said that, let’s talk about the reason of this article: short-term disability insurance costs.

 Short-Term Disability Insurance Costs